MichalPokojny/MyProject2-RockPaperScissors/README.md

 ## User stories

-- As a visiting user, I am interested to play a game of Rock Paper Scissors Lizard Spock.
+- As a visiting user, I want to play a game of Rock Paper Scissors Lizard Spock, so I know how to play it.
-- As a visiting user, I would like to spend some time playing and just have fun.
+- As a visiting user, I would like to spend some time playing some game so this Rock Paper Scissors Lizard Spock is perfect for relax.
-- As a visiting user, I would like to learn the rules of the game.
+- As a visiting user, I would like to learn the rules of the game, so I can play it with my friends.

 ## Features